Enter your shipment number.

 16 April 2025

 Trade negotiations are evolving quickly!
 All parties in the supply chain industry should recognize that these widely impactful laws will change regularly and significantly.
-OIA Global publishes news advisories, including updates about the latest tariff developments.
+OIA Global publishes advisories, including updates about the latest tariff developments.
 We encourage you to bookmark some of these helpful resources for future reference.

 April 10, 2025—Reciprocal Tariffs 125% for China, Hong Kong and Macau